shantanu421/portfolio-shantanu/README.md

  3. Open the project folder, then navigate to ``src/constants/index.js`` and ``src/sections``.
 Inside, you'll find all of the details that you can customize.

  4. Run ``npm start`` to start the development server.

- ## Show your support

- Give a ⭐ if you like my work on this website <3